KRy28/CS3450Group3/docs/plan.md

 ## Policies, Procedures, and Tools For Communication
 We will be using discord for all text, voice, and video communication.

 We will have a standup meeting every Monday and Wednesday at 6:00 PM.
 This will be done over a voice call.
+If we have any problems, Jaxson will organize another meeting.

 ## Configuration Management
 See the README.md in the Git repository.